IncisentLabs/node-hummel/README.md

 Hummel is a collection of sane defaults for command line arg parsing, logging, settings configuration for an Express.js application.
-These are bundled together to provide a prewired app to take the repetitive legwork out of productionalizing an Express.js web app.
+These are bundled together to provide a prewired app to take the repetitive legwork out of creating an Express.js web app that can be deployed in a production environment.

 "The Hummel was designed in 1942 out of a need for mobile artillery support for the tank forces, the lack of which had first been felt during the invasion of the USSR."